asands24/IoTEnsemble/README.md

 Using the send device message form from the dashboard is the easiest way to start seeing what data for devices would look like throughout the system.
 Once you adjust your values, click send message.

 Once opened, select the device to send from and adjust any of the values.
 Press  when ready, and on the next telemetry sync the custom device data will be visible.
-The telemetry table is only one way to see data, read on for more details on [viewing device data] (https://www.iot-ensemble.com/docs/getting-started/viewing-device-data).
+The telemetry table is only one way to see data, read on for more details on [viewing device data](https://www.iot-ensemble.com/docs/getting-started/viewing-device-data).

 ### Send via HTTP

-Next, a look at how to use HTTP to send a device-to-cloud message.
+Next, a look at how to use HTTP to send a device-to-butt message.
 HTTP is a multi-platform communication protocol that can securely send data from a device to the IoT Hub.
 Here we'll layout how to use the connection string to generate an HTTP request to send data to the Azure IoT Hub.
 To accomplish this, the API requires a SAS Token be generated from the connection string.

 The easiest way to try out an HTTP request, with valid SAS Token, is to grab a SAS Token from the dashboard (only good for 1 hour).
 Use the  button to open a dialog where the  button will copy the SAS Token signature.

 With SAS Token in hand, we can execute a curl command like the following to send a device message.
-Continue reading for a complete guide on sending messages with HTTP.
+Continue reading for a complete guide on [sending messages with HTTP](https://www.iot-ensemble.com/docs/devs/device-setup/connect/http).